In the previous article, I wrote about ‘Photographing’.

 There are some remote access tools available, but most of them require the port opening.
 So, if your environment doesn’t allow to open the port, you cannot use them.
 On the other hand, Chrome Remote Desktop doesn’t require the port opening.
 You can easily install it by adding a Chrome’s extension and it allows you to access your PC from a smartphone.

-※ My home PC is being operated from iPhone
+※ My home PC is being operated from my iPhone

 We use Adobe Bridge to manage a lot of photos.

-You don’t have to manage the photos strictly when you process them at once.
+You don’t have to manage the photos closely when you process them at once.
 But, for ‘division processing’, I recommend adding a keyword to each part to manage them easily.

 Even without using Bridge, you can tag files with Windows10’s standard function.

-If you don’t have Adobe Bride, I recommend using this function.
+If you don’t have Adobe Bridge, then I recommend using this function.

 From this point onward, I summarize how to use 3DF Zephyr.

-Please note that what I mainly explain the techniques for wide-area Photogrammetry here.
+I will explain the techniques for wide-area Photogrammetry from this point.

-The basics of 3DF Zephyr is clearly explained in this article, so please refer it, too.
+The basics of 3DF Zephyr is clearly explained in this article, so please refer to it at any time.

 One of the features of 3DF Zephyr is that you can apply Photogrammetry to the video file.